After lighting strike, Russian teen goalie returns to pitch

 MOSCOW, July 21 (Reuters) - When 16-year-old goalkeeper Ivan Zaborovsky was rushed to hospital after being struck by lighting during a warm-up, few thought he would survive.

-Footage from the Moscow stadium where his youth team, FC Znamya Truda, were training on July 4 showed a lightning bolt ripping through a gloomy sky and landing directly on Zaborovsky, who crashed onto the ground unconscious.
+Footage from the stadium outside Moscow where his youth team, FC Znamya Truda, were training on July 4 showed a lightning bolt ripping through a gloomy sky and landing directly on Zaborovsky, who crashed onto the ground unconscious.

 Coach Anton Basov ran over to discover his goalkeeper lying face down on the pitch.
 He flipped him over to discover the front of his jersey had been burnt.